 Excel is an obvious tool for our day-to-day activities.
 We can largely bank on Excel for a myriad of purposes that involve calculations.
 For instance, Excel can show us how to calculate accrued interest on a fixed deposit within a specific timeframe.
 In this article, I am going to show you how to calculate accrued interest on fixed deposit in Excel.
 I will use three different ways to explain the cases.

-The accrued interest is the interest that has accrued on a liability (such as loan) or other financial obligation but yet to be paid.
+The accrued interest is the interest that has accrued on a liability (such as a loan) or other financial obligation but is yet to be paid.

 Accrued Interest can be of two types.

 We will describe these types shortly in the following sections.

 This is the dataset that I am going to use to explain how to calculate accrued interest on fixed deposit in Excel.
 In case of calculating the accrued interest manually, we have taken Fixed Deposit (P), Annual Rate (r), Interest accrued per Year (n) and Years elapsed (t).

 I will also show you how to calculate accrued interest on fixed deposit using the ACCRINT function.
 For this, I have taken the Date of Deposition, First Interest Date, Settlement Date, Annual Interest Rate, Par value, Frequency/Payment Mode, Basis Days, and Calculation Method.

 I will explain these terminologies in the upcoming sections.

 3 Methods on How to Calculate Accrued Interest on Fixed Deposit in Excel